corverroos/rateconn/README.md

 ### TODO
 - Figure out a nice API for defining different `Clamp` rx and tx limits.
 - Align single connection configuration and clamp configuration.
+- Use a fake clock for deterministic and more performant testing.